microsoft/media-foundation/tracing/tracing.md

 ## Video Playback Performance Scenarios

+For performance scenarios, select the **Performance** and **Full Traces** radio button in the mftracelog.exe UI and follow instructions as mentioned above.
+Performance traces can produce very large trace files so try to keep the capture to less than 2 minutes.

-See this [section](../performanceTracing/README.md) for more information.
+Optionally, you can also capture traces using command window.
+See [section](../performanceTracing/README.md) for more information.